SecUSo/privacy-friendly-reckoning-skills/README.md

 ## License

-Privacy Friendly Math Trainer is licensed under the GPLv3.
+Privacy Friendly Reckoning Skills is licensed under the GPLv3.
 Copyright (C) 2017  rfstu (github user)

 This program is free software: you can redistribute it and/or modify